ibm-cloud-docs/appid/rate-limits.md

     </tr>
 </table>

-For more inforamtion, see the <a href="https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.updateRateLimitConfig" target="_blank">rate limit management API.</a>
+For more information, see the <a href="https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.updateRateLimitConfig" target="_blank">rate limit management API.</a>